H. H. Asquith: Ireland

-On Easter Monday 1916, a group of Irish Volunteers and members of the Irish Citizen Army seized a number of key buildings and locations in Dublin and elsewhere.
+On Easter Monday in 1916 a group of Irish Volunteers and members of the Irish Citizen Army seized a number of key buildings and locations in Dublin and elsewhere.
 There was heavy fighting over the next week before the Volunteers were forced to surrender.
 Distracted by conscription, Asquith and the Government were slow to appreciate the developing danger, which was exacerbated when, after hasty courts martial, a number of the Irish leaders were executed.
 On 11 May Asquith crossed to Dublin and, after a week of investigation, decided that the island's governance system was irredeemably broken, He turned to Lloyd George for a solution.
-With his customary energy, Lloyd George brokered a settlement which would have seen Home Rule introduced at the end of the War, with the exclusion of Ulster.
+Lloyd George brokered a settlement which would have seen Home Rule introduced at the end of the War, with the exclusion of Ulster.
 However, neither he, nor Asquith, appreciated the extent of Conservative opposition, the plan was strongly attacked in the House of Lords, and was abandoned thereafter.
-The episode damaged Lloyd George's reputation, but also that of Asquith.
+The episode damaged not only Lloyd George's reputation, but also that of Asquith.
 Walter Long spoke of the latter as "terribly lacking in decision".
 It also further widened the divide between Asquith and Lloyd George, and encouraged the latter in his plans for government reconstruction.
 Lloyd George remarked that "Mr. A gets very few cheers nowadays."